 Just use the arrow keys to highlight this option and press Enter on your keyboard to run Startup Repair.
 But if you cannot see this option (just like the first picture), how can you do this job?
 An installation disc is helpful.

-Step 1: Go to the link from Microsoft, follow the given instructions to download an ISO file and then create an installation disc with a USB drive or DVD.
+Step 1: Go to download an ISO file of Windows 7 online and then create an installation disc with a USB drive or DVD.

 How can you create bootable USB from ISO in Windows 10/11 for a clean install?
 This post will show you the Windows 10 USB tool for ISO to USB.